kevinserrano/ReadMeGenerator/Develop/README.md

-  # README.md Generator
+  # README Generator
   ## Description
-  For this project I built a single command-line application that dynamically creates a Readme.md file using the users input.
+  I had to create a single command line that would help a user generate a professional README.md file.

   ## Table of Contents
   * [Installation](#installation)